 - Drum plotter They are used to draw perfect circles and other graphic images.
 They use a drawing arm to draw the image.
 The drum plotter moves the paper back and forth through a roller and the drawing arm moves across the paper. - Flat-bed plotter A flat bed plotter has a flat drawing surface and the two drawing arms that move across the paper sheet, drawing an image.
-The plotter has a low speed of printing and is large in size. - Inkjet plotter Spray nozzles are used to generate images by spraying droplets of ink onto the paper (Fig. 1.11).
+The plotter has a low speed of printing and is large in size. - Inkjet plotter Spray nozzles are used to generate images by spraying droplets of ink onto the paper.
 However, the spray nozzles can get clogged and require regular cleaning, thus resulting in a high maintenance cost. - Electrostatic plotter As compared to other plotters, an electrostatic plotter produces quality print with highest speed.
 It uses charged electric wires and special dielectric paper for drawing.
+The electric wires are supplied with high voltage that attracts the ink in the toner and fuses it with the dielectric paper.